Antinson/Music_App/README.md

-# COMPSCI 235 Repository for Assignment 2
-This is a repository for the assignment 2 of CompSci 235 in Semester 2, 2022.

-##### Team members:

-- Amiel Cubid: acub454
-- Anthony Mitchinson: amit279

 ## Description

-This repository contains an implementation of the domain model from Assignment 1.
-It contains unit tests which can be run through pytest.
-It also contains a simple Flask application that renders content of a Track object instance from our domain model on a blank html page.
+Contains a simple Flask application that renders content of a Track object instance from the domain model on a blank html page.

 ## Installation